 A statement of purpose (approx. 150 words) explaining the reasons for enrolling in the program.

 At least two (2) letters of recommendation, preferably one from a pastor or priest who knows the applicant, and another from a former professor or from a supervisor with whom the applicant has worked.

 Official transcripts of all post-secondary academic work performed at other institutions.

 $100.00 application fee (made payable to Christendom College).

-Casual (non-degree-seeking) and certificate students do not have to apply for admission to the graduate school.
-They are asked to fill out and submit the application/information form, however, so that we have their information on file, but they do not need to submit letters of recommendation nor the application fee.
+Certificate and casual (non-degree-seeking) students do not have to apply for admission to the graduate school.
+They are asked to fill out and submit the application/information form so that we have their information on file, but they do not need to submit letters of recommendation nor the application fee.
 However, if they wish to receive graduate credit for their courses for transfer to another institution, they must submit evidence of a bachelor’s degree (in the form of an official transcript).
 A student may register for courses as a casual student while completing the application for admission to the MA program, and all credits earned as a casual student apply towards the degree.
-Audit students are welcome at Christendom on a space-available basis; they need not apply for admission, but may simply register for courses.
+Audit students are welcome at Christendom on a space-available basis; once they complete the information/application form, they may simply register for courses.

 - Online Application for certificate, audit, or casual students.

 Christendom College does not discriminate on the basis of age, sex, race, handicap, color, national and ethnic origin in administration of its educational policies, admission policies, and other school-administered programs.